odkr/sucgi/docs/build.md

 ### Run-time configuration

-suCGI's run-time behaviour is configured at compile-time.
+SuCGI's run-time behaviour is configured at compile-time.
 See **[config.h]** for details.
 Defaults are set in **[params.h]**.

 You can override any macro in **[compat.h]** and **[params.h]** by